phowell212/The_Cistern/README.md

 - **Engaging Gameplay**: Battle against ghosts and bosses in an immersive environment.
 - **Stunning Graphics**: Beautiful visuals powered by the Arcade library.
 - **Cross-Platform Support**: Play on Windows, macOS, or Linux.
-- **Dynamic Soundtrack**: Enjoy an original soundtrack that adapts to the gameplay.
-- **Challenging Levels**: Progress through increasingly difficult levels with unique challenges.

 ## Requirements